Achievable logoAchievable logo

 Red flag investments

-In addition to protecting senior investors from fraud and exploitation from third parties, representatives should avoid recommending certain investments to this type of client.
+In addition to protecting senior investors from third-party fraud and exploitation, representatives should be cautious about recommending certain investments to this type of client.
 FINRA refers to these as “red flag investments.”
-While some riskier investments could be suitable in unique situations, the following recommendations from a financial professional will always catch FINRA’s attention and scrutiny:
+While a higher-risk investment could be suitable in a specific situation, the following recommendations from a financial professional will consistently draw FINRA’s attention and scrutiny:

 • Using a mortgage for investment purposes